apop880/SmartThings-Button/README.md

 `double_action` | True | string || The action to take when the button is double-tapped.
 Can be `toggle`, `brightness`, or `color`.
 `double_device` | True | string || The device to take the action on.
 Currently, only lights and light groups are supported.
 `double_colors` | True | string || If `double_action` is `color`, this is required.
 Specify a comma separated list of colors to cycle through when the button is double-tapped.

+## Issues/Feature Requests

+Feel free to log any issues or feature requests.
+For example, if you are getting your buttons into Home Assistant a different way (for example, via Zigbee2MQTT), I would be happy to work with you to add support for that method to this app.